Skip to main content

 How much does Jobber cost for a 15-person team?

 Jobber's Team Grow plan includes 10 users at $349/mo.
 Five additional users at $29/mo each adds $145/mo, totaling $494/mo or $5,928/yr.
 With annual billing it drops to roughly $3,564/yr.
-Projul's Core plan is $4,788/yr with no per-user fees, so the pricing is comparable at 15 users but Projul includes construction-specific tools Jobber doesn't have.
+Projul's Core+ plan is $7,188/yr for up to 20 users with no per-user fees.
+At 15 users, the cost is nearly identical, but Projul includes construction-specific tools Jobber doesn't have.

 Can Jobber handle construction project management?